babaganoush/CasRestBundle/README.md

 Please nose that you will have to adjust the path for cas_cert as it is located on your machine.

 This bundle is in middle of some cleanup and I will do my best to refactor it further.
+Also I will be adding tests in future.